juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/index.rst

 .. _dq: https://hal.science/hal-01478225v1
 .. |dq| replace:: **Dual Quaternions**

 .. note::
    This tutorial is focused on |dqrobotics|_ for Matlab (master branch).
 However, some hints for Python and C++ are also included.

-**About this tutorial**

-This tutorial is brought to you by |juanjqo|_.
-The examples are implemented mainly on Ubuntu 20.04 64bits and Windows 11 using Matlab 2023a, and CoppeliaSim 4.5.1.

-The capybara's drawings were designed by Camila Quiroz.

 .. warning::
     This tutorial assumes that you know the basic concepts about dual quaternions and the basic operations in Matlab.